What to Consider Before Buying Designer Lights

 Size & Style

-It’s easy to fall in love with a design (at FLOS, it happens every day for us) but before you make the purchase, consider the size and design of your home.
+It’s easy to fall in love with a design, but before you make the purchase, consider the size and design of your home.
 Will this piece fit in—literally—based on measurements?
 Check the proportions of the space you see the lamp living.
 Does it match the décor or will you need to redesign around it?
 Also make sure the lighting color and beam shape are suitable for the intended location.

 Which type of design is best for your home?
 Consider the space you’ll be lighting, and your options for it, including pendant lights, canister lights, sconces, and more.
 Consider the lamp’s purpose—what will you be using it for?